Iterated Integrals and Multiple Polylogarithm at Algebraic Arguments: Polylogarithm identities

 \begin{example} We also have multiple polylogarithm analogue, $\rho = (\sqrt{5}-1)/2$:

 \end{example}

 \begin{example} The following three dilogarithm ladders due to Coxeter \cite{coxeter1935functions} are classical:

 with $\rho = \phi^{-1} = (\sqrt{5}-1)/2$.
 The first one has both sides level 10 CMZV, so is now routinely verified.
-The latter two are more elusive, see remark at the end of this subsection.
+We will prove the last one later in this section \ref{Coxeter3rd}.
+The middle one remains elusive under our perspective.
 We also have the following ladders, where both sides are CMZVs of level 10.

-above two identities have been proved in page 44 of \cite{lewin1991structural}, via a completely different approach. \end{example}
+The above two identities have been hinted at in \cite[p.~44]{lewin1991structural}, via classical ladder techniques. \end{example}

 \begin{example} The following dilogarithm identity is discovered by Watson in 1937 \cite{watson1937note}: